QJohn2017/lwfa_scaling/manuscript.md

 ## 1. FLAME parameters

 The FLAME Laser System (FLAME) has a wavelength $\lambda_L = 800$ nanometers.
-The laser operating pulse energy can ramge from 0.03 J up to 3 J, the pulse duration can range from 30 fs up to 300 fs.
+The laser operating pulse energy can range from 0.03 J up to 3 J, the pulse duration can range from 30 fs up to 300 fs.
 The spot at waist is of $30 \mu m$.
 We can take the minimum pulse duration to be $\tau_L = 30$ fs at FWHM in intensity.